matter-labs/zksync-docs/content/10.quick-start/_index/_foundry_deploy_contract.md

 **Key Components:**

-- **contractArtifactName:** Identifies the `CrowdfundingCampaign` contract for deployment.
+- **Constructor Argument:** The `CrowdfundingCampaign` contract is initialized with a single constructor argument, `fundingGoalInWei`.
-- **constructorArguments:** Sets initialization parameters for the contract.
+- **Broadcast Method:** The deployment uses `vm.startBroadcast(deployerPrivateKey)` to begin the transaction broadcast and `vm.stopBroadcast()` to end it, facilitating the actual deployment of the contract on the blockchain.

 #### Deploy contract